maquinadeturing/lamaquinadeturing.su/_posts/en/2024-08-09-implementing-search-function-in-static-web-site.markdown

 categories: Web
 ---

-Static web sites are the best.
+Static web sites [are the best](7aba63cf-f969-404f-bdcc-82c702abc24a).
 They are fast, lightweight, safe and content-centric.
 However, not having a server comes with its sacrifices.
 I can go without forms, user accounts or comments, but the thing I miss the most is _searching_.

 ## The poor man's search function

 Usually, the alternative has been the `site:` operator in Google: a form in your website would transform the search string into a `site:` query and redirect it to Google.
 Purists can do the same with [DuckDuckGo](https://duckduckgo.com/duckduckgo-help-pages/results/syntax/).
 But that leaves me relying on notoriously unreliable companies, which can drop this feature at any moment or hide it behind a pawyall.

-And I wandered: is there a way to have my own search function?
+And I wondered: is there a way to have my own search function?

 ## Is static search even possible?